Rape during the occupation of Japan: Official American policy and Japanese civilian expectations

 Having historically been a separate nation until 1879, Okinawan language and culture differ in many ways from that of mainland Japan, where they often were discriminated against and treated in the same manner as Chinese and Koreans.

 In 1944 heavy American air-bombings of Naha had left 1,000 dead and 50,000 homeless and sheltering in caves, and US naval bombardments contributed additionally to the death toll.
 During the Battle of Okinawa between 40,000 and 150,000 residents died.
 The survivors were put in internment camps by Americans.

-During the fighting some Japanese troops mistreated Okinawan civilians, for example taking over the caves they sheltered in and forcing them out into the open, as well as killing some directly who they suspected of being American spies.
+During the fighting some Japanese troops mistreated Okinawan civilians, for example taking over the caves they sheltered in and forcing them out into the open, as well as killing some directly whom they suspected of being American spies.
 During the last months of desperate fighting they were also unable to supply the Okinawan population with food and medicine.

 Japanese propaganda about American atrocities had led many Okinawan civilians to believe that when the Americans came they would first rape all the women and then kill them.
 At least 700 civilians committed suicide.
 The Americans also provided food and medicine, something the Japanese had been unable to do.
 In view of the propaganda claiming that American policy would be rape, torture and murder, the Okinawans were often surprised at "the comparatively humane treatment".
 Over time, Okinawans would become increasingly despondent with the Americans, but at the time of surrender the American soldiers were less vicious than had been expected.

 Post-war

 Allied and Japanese governance

-The victorious Allied powers created the Supreme Commander for the Allied Powers or SCAP, which was headquartered in Tokyo.
+The victorious Allied powers created the Supreme Commander for the Allied Powers (SCAP), which was headquartered in Tokyo.
 During the Occupation SCAP was the supreme legal authority in Japan.
 Unlike Germany, the Japanese government (including the police and central bank) was not dismantled.
 The Japanese government created a Central Liaison Office or CLO to liaise with SCAP.